DZGoldman/specs/v0/contracts.md

 2. Hash-bashed replay protection as opposed to nonce-based.

+Curious about the trade-offs here (may need to read up on the topic more).

 3. Supports n-of-n unanimous consent.

 4. Deterministic signature verification that does _not_ use the on-chain address of the contract.